ioos/system-test/wakari/pyoos.md

 source activate pyoos
 conda list -e | tee pyoos.spec
 ```
-So here's what you type in Wakari to replicate this environment.
+So here's what you type in Wakari's shell terminal to replicate this environment.

 First load the conda packages:
 ```